DaniRey/fpmortals/manuscript/complete.md

 `.fold` doesn't work on stdlib `List` because it already has a method called `fold` that does it is own thing in its own special way.

+C> Maybe start a new sub-chapter to talk about `intercalate`.
+And maybe even turn the explenation on its head.
+C> Start talking about `mkString` and then about the generalised version called `intercalate`.

 The strangely named `intercalate` inserts a specific `A` between each element before performing the `fold`